noris-network/silent-cron/README.md

 Only when it fails 5 times in a row does it reproduce the failing job's output, causing cron to send an email.

+See the POD documentation in file `bin/silent-cron` for the full manual:

+    perldoc bin/silent-cron

 ## License

 This program is free software: you can redistribute it and/or modify